Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 <br>

 However you view it, learning Webflow is basically learning the design process.
-There’s more to the design process than simply dragging elements around a canvas.
-It is about giving a structure to design thinking with scalability factored in.
+And there’s more to the design process than simply dragging elements around a canvas.
+It's more of giving a structure to design thinking with scalability factored in.

 #### Here’s pretty much what the design process entails: